 - TYPE the icon representing the file type.
 It consists of the following types:

-- R recording file acc. to a standard
+- Grand Action of the second standard for the standard for the standard stand

-- A recording file acc. to user configuration
+- 🔊 recording file acc. to user configuration

 - inrush recording file

-- ioi screenshot
+- 🔞 screenshot

-- Operation file acc. to user configuration
+- 👷 configuration file acc. to a standard

+- Over the second secon

 - configuration file for inrush

 - 4- configuration file for inverter efficiency test

 - standard compliance report

 - SELECT in this column selection boxes are available for a given file (select them to copy or delete)

 - NAME name given to the file

 - SIZE file size